curityio/kubernetes-training/README.md

 ## Overview

-A reference Kubernetes deployment of the Curity Identity Server, for demo purposes.\
+An end to end Kubernetes deployment of the Curity Identity Server, for demo purposes.\
-For full details see the [Kubernetes Quick Start HOWTO Document](https://curity.io/resources/learn/kubernetes-quick-start).
+For a walkthrough see the [Kubernetes Quick Start HOWTO Document](https://curity.io/resources/learn/kubernetes-quick-start).

+## Prepare the Installation

+First install prerequisites including [minikube](https://minikube.sigs.k8s.io/docs/start/).
+Then add a license file to the backed up configuration.

 ## Install the System

-First install prerequisites including [minikube](https://minikube.sigs.k8s.io/docs/start/), then run these scripts in sequence:
+Then run these scripts in sequence:

 ```bash
 ./create-certs.sh